An intense psychological thriller

 Upon his return from the Trojan war, king Agamemnon is murdered by his wife Klytämnestra in cold blood.
 Their daughter, Elektra, cannot contain her fury and begins obsessively plotting revenge on her mother.
 Based on an ancient Greek myth, Elektra explores the psychological turmoil of its protagonist as her dark mind begins to unravel until, in a horrifying climax, Elektra’s fragile world shatters completely.

 Visionary composer Strauss creates one of opera’s most chilling scores in Elektra, which British sensation Alexander Prior conducts in his Edmonton Opera debut.
 Soprano Elizabeth Blancke-Biggs takes on the demanding role of Elektra, promising a powerful and haunting performance.
-Her previous portrayal of Elektra at Teatro Comunale di Bologna in 2015 received high praise from Opera World:
+Director Michael Cavanagh reimagines the mythological world of this opera in a dystopian future, featuring post-apocalyptic costumes and scenic design.

 March 11, 14 & 16, 2017 • Jubilee Auditorium